🌐 Installing NGINX¶

 ⚙️ Configure NGINX¶

-debian places NGINX configuration files in /etc/nginx and its sub-directories.
+Debian places NGINX configuration files in /etc/nginx and its sub-directories.

 Before proceeding, define the required variable: